 Aragonés had three more spells with Atlético, winning two more Spanish cups, as well as a brief spell at Barcelona, before taking the national team job in 2004.

-Prior to that game-changing summer, Villalonga had, unusually, enjoyed spells as manager of both major Madrid clubs – Real and Atlético.
-With the former he won two leagues and two European Cups before a fall-out with his assistant coach and questions over his use of Alfredo Di Stéfano led to his dismissal.
+Before that game-changing summer, Villalonga had, unusually, enjoyed spells as manager of both major Madrid clubs – Real and Atlético.
+With the former, he won two leagues and two European Cups before a fall-out with his assistant coach and questions over his use of Alfredo Di Stéfano led to his dismissal.
 He then went on to second place in La Liga while winning two Spanish Cups and one European Cup Winners’ Cup.

-Vicente del Bosque was, quite simply, a manager to the stars.
-Few could take control of a group of sizeable egos and lead them with such composure and understated class.
-One short spell with Turkish club Beşiktaş aside, he has spent all of his managerial career with Real Madrid or Spain, handling both roles with aplomb.
+Few could take control of a group of sizeable egos including the likes of Xavi, Andreas Iniesta, Carlo Puyol and Sergio Ramos and lead them with such composure and understated class.
+One short spell with Turkish club Beşiktaş aside, Vincent del Bosque spent his entire managerial career with Real Madrid or Spain, handling both roles with aplomb.

 Just as the Galácticos era went into overdrive, del Bosque won two league titles and two Champions Leagues with Real Madrid.
 Some would argue that with a team including stars such as Zinédine Zidane, Luis Figo and Ronaldo it would have been hard not to win, but Real had significant issues regarding the team’s balance that del Bosque managed expertly.
 As former player Steve McManaman said: “His [del Bosque’s] skill is in subtly weighing up how the team could tick.”

 The football played by Pep Guardiola's Barcelona will live long in the memory.
-His decision to bring Messi inside and have him operate as a false nine; his promotion and deployment of Sergio Busquets in a deep-lying midfield role; his re-signing and development of Gerard Piqué from Manchester United reject to world class centre-back; there are so many calls made by Guardiola that shaped arguably the greatest club side in history.
+His decision to bring Messi inside and have him operate as a false nine; his promotion and deployment of Sergio Busquets in a deep-lying midfielder role; his re-signing and development of Gerard Piqué from Manchester United reject world-class centre-back; there are so many calls made by Guardiola that shaped arguably the greatest club side in history.

-Under unbearable pressure immediately after the German side won the treble the season prior to his arrival, Guardiola nonetheless implemented his own vision of football, holding off the threat posed by Jürgen Klopp’s Dortmund to win three consecutive Bundesliga titles.
+Under unbearable pressure immediately after the German side won the treble the season before its arrival, Guardiola nonetheless implemented his option of football, holding off the threat posed by Jürgen Klopp’s Dortmund to win three consecutive Bundesliga titles.